Seliciclib: Neurological therapies

 In the nervous system, seliciclib has been shown to suppress microglial activation and to provide some neuroprotection in animal models of cerebral ischemia.
 Furthermore, it increases antitumor activity of temozolomide in treatment of glioblastoma multiforme and is considered as a possible therapeutic option for glioma.

 Antiviral effect

 Seliciclib is also a possible antiviral agent.
 It causes the death of cells infected with HIV and preventing the replication of herpes simplex virus.

 Ovum production

 Seliciclib has been shown to cause parthenogenetic egg activation.
 However it does create abnormal second polar bodies and therefore possible aneuploid zygotes.
 Egg activation usually involves calcium oscillations however this does not happen with seliciclib.
 Seciclib causes egg activation by inhibiting protein kinases which results in the inactivation of the maturation promoting factor (MPF).

 Renal hypertrophy

 Seliciclib reduces renal hypertrophy by 45% after 5/6 nephrectomy.

 Side effects

-Causes severe side effects that can not be tolerated on daily bases.
+Causes severe side effects that can not be tolerated on daily dosing.
 Side effects include hypokalemia and elevation of liver enzymes.
-Due to these side effects Seliciclib has not been approved by the USFDA.
+Due to these side effects, seliciclib has not been approved by the USFDA.